Skip to main content

 You might ask why winning oneself over is so important?

 It's to convince this mind of ours that we are doing everything in our power to achieve our dreams.
-When your mind compares you with others or reminds you of how the past was better, its important to fightback and let the mind know that you are doing everything in your power to make a difference.
+When your mind compares you with others or reminds you of how the past was better, its important to fightback and let the mind know that you are doing everything in your power to make a difference to your own life.
 Your mind will not be convinced that you are doing alright if your efforts flag or flatline, hence it's vital to always up your game and keep plugging away at weeding out all the regrets from your life.

 Until Next Time,